 Before annotating the tag sample () created above, you need to create a so-called virtual tag list.
-The list is created based on an annotated genome or a list of ESTs, and it represents the tags that you would expect to find in your experimental data (given the reference genome or EST list reflects your sample).
+The list is created based on a DNA sequence or sequence list holding, an annotated genome or a list of ESTs.
+It represents the tags that you would expect to find in your experimental data (given the reference genome or EST list reflects your sample).
 To create the list, you specify the restriction enzyme and tag length to be used for creating the virtual list.